hugapi/hug/ARCHITECTURE.md

 While hug has a lot of modules that enable it to provide a great depth of functionality, everything accomplished above, and that is core to hug, lives in only a few:

--   `hug/api.py`: Defines the hug per-module singleton object that keeps track of all registered interfaces
+-   `hug/api.py`: Defines the hug per-module singleton object that keeps track of all registered interfaces, alongside the associated per interface APIs (HTTPInterfaceAPI, CLIInterfaceAPI)
 -   `hug/routing.py`: holds all the data and settings that should be passed to newly created interfaces, and creates the interfaces from that data.
     - This directly is what powers `hug.get`, `hug.cli, and all other function to interface routers
     - Can be seen as a Factory for creating new interfaces